Azure-Samples/ms-identity-javascript-react-tutorial/3-Authorization-II/2-call-api-b2c/README-incremental.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `API\config.json` file.
-1. Find the key `clientID` and replace the existing value with the application ID (clientId) of `msal-react-api` app copied from the Azure portal.
+1. Find the key `credentials.clientID` and replace the existing value with the application ID (clientId) of `msal-react-api` app copied from the Azure portal.
-1. Find the key `tenantID` and replace the existing value with your Azure AD tenant ID.
+1. Find the key `credentials.tenantName` and replace the existing value with your Azure AD B2C tenant's name (e.g. `fabrikamb2c.onmicrosoft.com`).
+1. Find the key `protectedRoutes.hello.scopes` and replace the existing value with the name of the scope you've just exposed (e.g. `demo.read`).

 ### Update the client app registration (msal-react-spa)